wuhaozhe/4d_reconstruction/README.md

 ------
 ### Environments

-For offline render, we need to install OSMesa, please follow the instructions of [pyrender](https://pyrender.readthedocs.io/en/latest/install/index.html)
+- For offline render, we need to install OSMesa, please follow the instructions of [pyrender](https://pyrender.readthedocs.io/en/latest/install/index.html)

-For the differential render, we leverage nvdiffrast, please follow the instructions of [nvdiffrast](https://github.com/NVlabs/nvdiffrast)
+- For the differential render, we leverage nvdiffrast, please follow the instructions of [nvdiffrast](https://github.com/NVlabs/nvdiffrast)

-Afterwards, run the other environments with
+- Afterwards, run the other environments with
 `pip install -r requirements.txt`

+- Same as the instructions of [Deep 3D Face Reconstruction](https://github.com/microsoft/Deep3DFaceReconstruction).
+  - Download the Basel Face Model.
+Due to the license agreement of Basel Face Model, you have to download the BFM09 model after submitting an application on its [home page](https://faces.dmi.unibas.ch/bfm/main.php?nav=1-2&id=downloads).
+After getting the access to BFM data, download "01_MorphableModel.mat" and put it into ./deep_3drecon/BFM subfolder.
+  - Download Download the Expression Basis provided by [Guo et al](https://github.com/Juyong/3DFace).
+You can find a link named "CoarseData" in the first row of Introduction part in their repository.
+Download and unzip the Coarse_Dataset.zip.
+Put "Exp_Pca.bin" into ./deep_3drecon/BFM subfolder.
+The expression basis are constructed using [Facewarehouse](http://kunzhou.net/zjugaps/facewarehouse/) data and transferred to BFM topology.
+  - Leverage the [transferBFM09](https://github.com/microsoft/Deep3DFaceReconstruction/blob/master/utils.py) function of [Deep3DFaceReconstruction](https://github.com/microsoft/Deep3DFaceReconstruction/tree/master) repo to obtain "BFM/BFM_model_front.mat".

 ------
 ### 4D Reconstruction